boeckmann/asm6502/README.txt

  4.6.3 .ECHO directive

        Prints the arguments to standard output.
-Processed on second pass.
+This is done on the second assembler pass.
 The arguments may either be strings or numeric expressions, separated by comma.
 Numeric expressions may be prefixed by the format specifier [$] to output the number in hexadecimal format.
+Otherwise it is printed in decimal.

        Example: